seanredmond/marcman/README.md

 ## Take the quiz

-Run `marcquiz` to test your knowledge of MARC in an interarctive quiz:
+Run `marcquiz` to test your knowledge of MARC in an interactive quiz:

     ~ marcquiz
     Question 1 of 10